UPS Logo

 UPS LogoUPS Logo PNG

-Speed, reliability, and security are symbolized by the visualization of an American logistician – UPS, whose logo represents a heraldic shield and an abbreviation of the name.
-Modern visualization demonstrates the brand’s responsibility, focusing on the growth of the level of service.
+Speed, reliability, and security are symbolized by the visualization of the American logistician – UPS, whose logo features a heraldic shield and the acronym of the name.
+The modern visualization demonstrates the brand’s responsibility, focusing on service-level growth.

 UPS: Brand overview